This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Museum is located in the spot where Rosa Park was arrested.

-The Rosa Parks Museum is very well put together and is not too overwhelming with information, you get a great sense of what happened and why.
+The Rosa Parks Museum is very well put together with artifacts and is not too overwhelming with information, you get a great sense of what happened and why.

 6. Museum of Alabama

 The Alabama Museum tells the story of Alabama’s past from prehistory to the present through award winning and interacting exhibits and programs.